Mozzarella: Types

 Fresh mozzarella has been recognised as a traditional speciality guaranteed (TSG) since 1996 in the European Union.
 It is usually sold rolled into a ball that weighs around 90 g and measures about 6 cm in diameter, although they may be as large as 1 kg and have a diameter around 12 cm.
-It is soaked in salt water (brine) or whey.
+It is soaked in salt water (brine) or whey when being stored.

 In Italy, the cheese is produced nationwide using Italian buffalo's milk under the government's official name mozzarella di latte di bufala, because Italian buffalo are present in all regions.
 Only selected mozzarella di bufala campana PDO is a style made from the milk of Italian buffalo raised in designated areas of Campania, Lazio, Apulia, and Molise.
 Unlike other mozzarellas—50% of whose production derives from non-Italian and often semi-coagulated milk—it holds the status of a protected designation of origin (PDO: 1996) under European Union law and UK law.

-A more dense mozzarella is made by adding citric acid and partly drying (desiccated).
+A denser mozzarella is made by adding citric acid and partly drying (desiccated).
 This is often used to prepare baked dishes, such as lasagna and pizza.